After Closing, Is the Seller Responsible for Any Repairs In Garland

 Homebuyers in Texas would do well to familiarize themselves with the distinction between “as-is” and “turnkey” properties before making a purchase.
 When a property is sold “as-is,” it implies that the seller will not fix anything that breaks after the sale.

-Conversely, in a “turnkey” property, the seller is obligated to attend to any required repairs prior to the buyer assuming ownership of the property.
-The seller’s post-closing repair duties may be significantly affected by this.
+Conversely, in a “turnkey” property, the seller must attend to any required repairs before the buyer assumes ownership of the property.
+This may significantly affect the seller’s post-closing repair duties.

 Protecting Your Investment: How To Safeguard Against Hidden Expenses With Seller Repair Agreements In Texas

-When buying a house in Texas, buyers need to know what repairs they are responsible for after the deal is done.
+Buyers need to know what repairs they are responsible for when buying a house in Texas after the deal.
 Even though sellers may have to pay for some repairs before the sale goes through, there may still be extra costs that come up after the deal is done.

-To protect your investment, you must carefully read and agree to the seller’s repair agreements that are part of the contract.
-There is a list of repairs that the seller will pay for and repairs that the buyer will receive.
+To protect your investment, you must carefully read and agree to the seller’s repair agreements, which are part of the contract.
+The agreements include a list of repairs that the seller will pay for and repairs that the buyer will receive.

 Examining Recent Changes To Seller Liability Laws For Repairs After Closing In Texas: What Buyers Need To Know